isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-SMS COS 2026 Speech.md

 ---
-title: SMS COS 2026 Speech
+title: Response Speech by Senior Minister of State Law and Transport Murali Pillai SC at the Committee of Supply Debate 2026
-permalink: /sms-cos-2026-speech/
+permalink: /response-speech-senior-minister-of-state-law-and-transport-murali-pillai-sc-committee-of-supply-debate-2026/
 date: 2026-03-02
 layout: post
 description: ""